 - The first and easiest way to raise healthy eaters is to stop stocking the pantry with junk food.
 We eat what’s available to us, and if I have an option to eat Oreos every afternoon, guess what I’m eating?
 That’s not to say that my husband and I never buy little snacks for ourselves.
 We just put them somewhere that our daughter can’t see and request them.
 Then it feels like more of a treat to her when she has a froyo date with Daddy, drinks chocolate milk with Papa, or eats M&Ms (her movie theater staple) at the movies.

 - Substitute healthier versions of kids’ favorite snacks.
 Buy grilled chicken nuggets instead of breaded.
-Try baked or “fruit chips” instead of fried.
+Try baked or “fruit chips” (affiliate link) instead of fried.
 My sister-in-law made a delicious “ice cream” for her kids out of Greek yogurt and fruit, and they couldn’t get enough of it.

 *adding a few grapes to the fruit mix makes for a sweeter ice cream